Chicken (galinha) cafreal is a Goan recipe with Portuguese origins that features bone-in chicken legs in a delicious spicy coriander marinade.

 Chicken cafreal isn't really a curry in the sense that it has a masala-style sauce, although I do like to serve the chicken with the cooked marinade.

-As a result, I like to serve this as a bit of a “meat and two veg” dinner, although a very different one that I was raised on.
+As a result, I like to serve this as a bit of a "meat and two veg" dinner, although a very different one from what I was raised on.

 In the pictures on this page, I have served it with my aloo jeera recipe and some green bean thoran.